Why is cloud security important?

 Monitoring

 Cloud monitoring is a method of observing and managing the operational workflow in a cloud-based IT infrastructure.
-By using advanced monitoring tools to identify any attack, misuse or malfunction of the service, you or your cloud provider can take quick and decisive action to address any incident.
+By using advanced monitoring tools, like IDS and IPS, to identify any attack, misuse or malfunction of the service, you or your cloud provider can take quick and decisive action to address any incident.

 Cloud vulnerability and penetration testing